Lesser known safari destinations of East Africa – Wild Voyager Blog

 Aberdare National Park

-Aberdare National Park offers a varied habitat for animals such as elephants, leopards, spotted hyenas, black rhino, black and white Columbus monkeys, bushbucks, to name a few.
+Aberdare National Park offers a varied habitat for animals such as elephants, leopards, spotted hyenas, black rhinos, black and white Columbus monkeys, and bushbucks, to name a few.
 Visitors can also stumble upon rare sightings of a golden cat, African wild cats, the Giant Forest Hog, and the bongo.
 Home to over 250 species of birds such as Sparrow hawks, Jackson’s Francolin, plovers, sunbirds, and many more, visitors can enjoy a rewarding bird-watching experience.

 Aside from walking safaris, visitors can indulge in trout fishing in rivers, picnics, trekking, and camping in the moorlands.